 The picture on the right shows the same teenager interacting with other kids at the DJs table.
 While this album spread does not employ any sophisticated photography techniques, it is a clean documentation of the wedding day.
 It's value consists not in the artistic nature of the photos but in the documentary nature of them.
 After all it is more important to document the day properly then to deliver a handful of artistic images.
-Most of the time the clients will prefer the first option.
+Most of the time the couples will prefer the first option.